xsscx/ios-arm-research/tftp/README.md

 # ios-arm-research
 iOS, ARM, Research

+Note to those coming to this Repo in a Blind manner.. you really don't want to be downloading anything here, it'll probably brick you iphone, on purpose.
+To those who land here Blind, be so careful what you download from the Internet.. these files are for troubleshoot technical support issue and have a very specific context.

+To the people that I sent here, you're in the right place.
+Keep going.. this is th right place to be... :-)

 Updated Jan 25 2021

 The file named 'client' is a Binary ARM file for TFTP Command Line on iOS and its signed with my Developer ID for convenience for iOS Research